csu/encryptFS/README.md

 Some quick points:

+* What do you use for the actual encryption?
+PyCrypto, AES-256 (32-byte key)
 * Why are the files encrypted separately instead of being put together in blocks?
 Isn't this a flaw in the security?
 For now, I'm willing to trade off the security to simplify the code and to allow for easier/quicker decryption of specific individual files.
 * Does this keep my original file metadata?
 For now, no.